 Saint Ursula School reserves the right to deny PowerSchool access, withhold progress reports, and disenroll a student(s) if financial obligations have not been met.
+Admission each trimester is conditional on satisfactory compliance with all financial obligations.

 The fee for a Non-Sufficient Funds check or electronic payment submitted to the school is \$40.00 each time.
 Any family who has submitted Non-Sufficient Funds checks or electronic payments three (3) times in a given school year shall pay for any school-related financial obligations or expenses for the remainder of said fiscal year (July 1-June 30) by cash, certified check or money order.